wehr-to/toastmasters-tech-talks/speech-02-secure-healing-stack.md

-**Securing the Self-Healing Stack: Detection-Driven Automation for Cyber Defense

-**Objective:** Rehearse using bullet points, focus on casual, conversational delivery.
+**Title:** Practical Detection and Automated Response for Incident Containment

+**Objective:** Clear, technical rehearsal points for practitioner delivery.

-### Beginning (Hook & Framing)
+### Beginning (Direct Framing)

-**Hook:**

-* "What if your security stack could detect a threat and fix it before you even saw the alert?"
-* "You can’t watch every alert yourself, but what if your tools could detect issues and kick off a fix right away?"

-**Why this matters:**

-* Breaches happen fast; response must be faster.
-* Automation and detection help shift security from reactive to self-healing.

-**Roadmap:**
+* "We can't watch every alert, but we can set up detection and automated containment to handle the noise."
+* "Breaches move fast; we need a way to respond faster without adding unnecessary manual steps."

-* "Today, I’ll cover how modern detection methods can spot anomalies, how to design auto-remediation playbooks, and tools you can test in your lab to reduce manual burnout."
+* "Today, I’ll walk through how to use detection rules, automated response playbooks, and practical tools to reduce repetitive manual work."

-### Middle (Core Content)
+### Middle (Technical Content)

-#### a.
-Modern detection methods (no AI):
+#### 1. Detection methods:

-* Tools like EDR (CrowdStrike), NDR, and SIEM detect unusual behavior based on rules, baselines, and advanced correlation.
+* Use EDR, NDR, and SIEM tools for rule-based, baseline, and correlation-based detection.

 **Examples:**

-* Detecting a process injecting into another on an endpoint (EDR).
+* Detect process injection on endpoints.
-* Detecting unusual lateral movement across VLANs (NDR).
+* Spot unusual VLAN lateral movement.
-* Flagging a user logging in at 3 AM from a new location (SIEM correlation).

-**Benefits:**

-* Scales detection without scaling headcount.
-* Finds subtle patterns and misuse quickly.
+* Flag off-hours logins from unexpected locations.

-#### b.
-Designing auto-remediation playbooks:
+#### 2. Building automated response playbooks:

-**What is a playbook?**

-* Step-by-step automated response to a detection alert.
+* Define clear, step-by-step automated responses tied to detection triggers.

 **Examples:**

-* Quarantining a suspicious endpoint automatically.
+* Quarantine endpoints.
-* Rotating secrets automatically if suspicious access is detected.
+* Rotate secrets when suspicious access is found.
-* Blocking an IP on the firewall automatically if flagged by detection tools.

-**Benefits:**

-* Speed.
-* Consistency.
-* Reduces analyst fatigue.
+* Block flagged IP addresses automatically.

-#### c.
-Risks: false positives and action thresholds
+#### 3. Managing false positives and thresholds:

-* Acting too aggressively may block legitimate business activity.
+* Avoid over-blocking legitimate activity.

-**Key principles:**

-* Tiered thresholds: alert-only → partial containment → full containment.
+* Use tiered actions: alert → partial containment → full containment.
-* Human-in-the-loop for high-impact actions until trust is built.
+* Keep high-impact actions gated by human review until confidence in detections is established.
-* Continuous tuning of detection rules and playbooks.
+* Regularly tune detection rules and response playbooks.

-#### d.
-Real-world tooling to build a self-healing stack:
+#### 4. Tools for implementation:

-* Cortex XSOAR: for building and testing automated workflows.
+* Use Cortex XSOAR for workflow automation.
-* CrowdStrike: using detection + containment features.
+* Use CrowdStrike detection and containment.
-* Python scripts: automating secret rotation, disabling accounts, isolating endpoints.
+* Write Python scripts for secret rotation, account disabling, and endpoint isolation.
-* Using Sysmon with Sigma rules: to build custom detection logic for your environment.
+* Use Sysmon + Sigma rules for custom detection tuning.

-### End (Summary & Call to Action)
+### End (Direct Wrap-Up)

-**Recap:**

-* "We covered how detection methods, automated playbooks, and smart thresholds enable a self-healing security stack."
+* "Today we covered practical detection, automated response playbooks, and handling false positives."

-**Takeaway:**

-* Automation isn’t about replacing humans; it’s about letting them focus on what matters while your stack handles the noise.

-**Call to Action:**

-* "Pick one repetitive detection + response task in your lab.
-Automate it using a simple playbook or Python script.
-You'll see how fast your stack starts handling problems without you."

-**Closing:**

-* "The attackers are automating.
-So should we."
+* "Automation and response workflows help us keep up with incidents without burning out on repetitive tasks."
+* "If you're testing this, start by automating one repetitive response task in your lab to see where it saves time and improves consistency."